History of the nude in art: Vanguardism

-Paul Delvaux was framed in a type of figurative painting, but strangely disturbing, where figures that seem to sleepwalk wander through architectural or landscape spaces of perfect workmanship, influenced by Piero della Francesca and Renaissance perspective, and where naked women coexist with men who look at them with avid voyeurism, or with skeletons reminiscent of the Baroque genre of vanitas, managing to recreate an atmosphere of nightmarish eroticism.
-Delvaux transmits a pessimistic vision of love, which he often relates to death, in a conjunction between Eros and Thanatos.
-Thus, in The Sleeping City (1938) he presents a nocturnal city, with classical architecture, where naked women wander like sleepwalkers, representing the myth of the dream woman, unattainable, while a man watches them helplessly.
-In Pygmalion (1939) he reverses the roles, with a naked woman embracing a male statue.
+Paul Delvaux was framed in a type of figurative painting, but strangely disturbing, where figures that seem to sleepwalk wander through architectural or landscape spaces of perfect artistry, influenced by Piero della Francesca and Renaissance perspective, and where naked women coexist with men who look at them with avid voyeurism, or with skeletons reminiscent of the Baroque genre of vanitas, managing to recreate an atmosphere of nightmarish eroticism.
+Delvaux conveys a pessimistic vision of love, often relating it to death, in a conjunction of Eros and Thanatos.
+Thus, in The Sleeping City (1938), he presents a nocturnal city, with classical architecture, where naked women wander like sleepwalkers, representing the myth of the dream woman, unattainable, while a man watches them helplessly.
+In Pygmalion (1939), he reverses the roles, with a naked woman embracing a male statue.
 The Congress (1941), despite the realism of the image, recreates a disturbing atmosphere, where naked women walk among a group of men who discuss their affairs without noticing them.
-In The public road (1948) he presents a reclining Venus reminiscent of those of Giorgione or Titian, but located in the middle of the street and in front of a streetcar that advances towards her.
+In The public road (1948), he presents a reclining Venus reminiscent of those by Giorgione or Titian, but set in the middle of the street, in front of a streetcar advancing towards her.
 Other works of his are: The Joy of Life (1929), Crisis (1930), Nymphs Bathing (1938), The Visit (1939), Entry into the City (1940), Mermaid in Moonlight (1940), Wedding (1941), Venus Sleeping (1944), The Conversation (1944), Woman before the Mirror (1945), The Enigma (1946), Mermaids (1947), Leda (1948), Dryads (1966), etc.

-René Magritte developed a work where the ordinary and banal coexists with the fantastic and strange, often with strong erotic connotations, in disturbing atmospheres with a recurring iconography, highlighting the ambiguity of the objects he portrays.
-In The Magician's Accomplices (1927), despite the realistic figuration, the artist recreates a dreamlike atmosphere where the interpretation is left open to the imagination.
-In Delusions of Grandeur (1961) he elaborated a female torso sectioned into three parts, which narrow as they ascend, creating a ziggurat shape, like the famous Tower of Babel.
-Rape (1934) is a face where the face is replaced by a naked torso, the eyes being the breasts and the mouth the pubis.
+René Magritte developed a body of work in which the ordinary and banal coexist with the fantastic and strange, often with strong erotic connotations, in disturbing atmospheres with a recurring iconography, thereby highlighting the ambiguity of the objects he portrays.
+In The Magician's Accomplices (1927), despite the realistic figuration, the artist creates a dreamlike atmosphere, leaving interpretation open to the imagination.
+In Delusions of Grandeur (1961), he elaborated a female torso sectioned into three parts, which narrow as they ascend, creating a ziggurat shape, like the famous Tower of Babel.
+Rape (1934) is a face where a naked torso replaces the face, the eyes being the breasts and the mouth the pubis.
 Other works of his are: Dangerous Liaisons (1926), The Forest (1926), Polar Light (1927), The gigantic days (1928), Collective Invention (1934), Bathing between Light and Darkness (1935), Flowers of the Devil (1946), Sea of Flames (1946), Olympia (1947), The Freedom of the Spirit (1948), The Dress of the Night (1954), etc.